R3tr0gh057/Categorizer/README.md

 4. **Check results:**
    - Processed files will be copied to the appropriate patient folder.
+   - After each copy, the patient folder will be zipped and moved to the `./lucknow` directory, and the original folder will be deleted.
-   - Review `categorizer.log` for a summary and any warnings.
+   - Review `categorizer.log` and the terminal output for a summary and any warnings or errors.

 ## Filename Format